GIG Holding: History

-1990s – Founding and early expansion

 GIG Holding was established in 1994 by David Bezhuashvili.
-Initially focused on acquiring and consolidating industrial assets, the company expanded into the cement and metallurgy sectors, acquiring the Rustavi and Kaspi cement plants and the Rustavi metallurgical plant.
-It later entered the energy market through ownership of the Tbilisi Thermal Power Plant and founded the Georgian International Energy Corporation, which managed the import and distribution of natural gas nationwide.
+Initially focused on acquiring and consolidating industrial assets, the company expanded into the cement acquiring the Rustavi and Kaspi cement plants.
+The company later bought the Tbilisi Thermal Power Plant and entered the natural gas market through ownership of the Georgian International Energy Corporation.

-2000s – Consolidation and diversification

 In the early 2000s, the company formalized its structure as GIG Holding to manage its growing portfolio.
-It expanded into hydropower generation, insurance, glass production, healthcare, and real estate, and entered the education sector by establishing a private school network, laying the foundation for later higher education initiatives.

-2010s – Regional expansion and internationalization

-During the 2010s, GIG expanded abroad, investing in healthcare, pharmaceuticals, and higher education in Ukraine, and acquiring agricultural equipment manufacturers in Kazakhstan.
 Domestically, it strengthened its healthcare network with 25 regional clinics and continued real estate development projects.

-2020s – Strategic projects and new sectors

-Since 2020, GIG has launched several major projects both in Georgia and internationally.
-It began operating the Kherson Sea Port in Ukraine, entered new renewable energy ventures in Georgia (including hydropower and wind projects), and expanded its work in agribusiness and higher education.
+GIG Holding entered new renewable energy ventures in Georgia (including hydropower, wind and solar projects), and expanded its work in agribusiness and higher education.
 The company continues to manage Georgia’s largest cement operations and remains active in regional electricity trade.

+GIG Holding has launched several major projects internationally as well.
+The company began operating the Kherson Sea Port in Ukraine.

 Economic impact

 GIG Holding is among Georgia’s largest private-sector employers, with a workforce exceeding 10,000 people in Georgia and abroad.
-The group contributes to national industry through its energy generation, cement production, and manufacturing activities.
-It operates the only clinker plant and the largest cement facility in the country, supporting domestic construction and infrastructure development.
+The holding contributes to national industry through its energy generation, cement production, and manufacturing activities.
 Its energy production and trading activities also play a role in Georgia’s energy security and electricity exchanges with neighboring states.
 The company’s export-oriented operations include cement and agricultural machinery production for regional markets, and pharmaceutical exports from Ukraine.